-Wondering how you can talk better with your teenage kids?
+Are your findings in effective ways how can parents communicate with teens?
 The art and science of teenage communication can be hard for parents to master at first but, it is possible.
 And once you master the necessary skills, it would make a world of difference in your relationship with them.

 “I haven’t said the right thing in the past two years,” said one dad at a recent workshop of mine.